ashish-gehani/acm-rep-2025/README.md

 ## Editing the website

-**For small edits** just edit the relevant markdown file directly on github.
+**For small edits** just edit the relevant markdown file directly on github (see possibility 3 below).
 It is safer to create a pull request than to commit directly to main since a pull request will determine conflicts without interrupting other progress.

-**For larger edits** there are two possibilities:
+**For larger edits** there are three possibilities:
 1. **Using a local git repository (recommended):**
     - Clone the repository,
-    - Perform edits -- I highly recommend using Visual Studio Code for editing and common git commands.
+    - Perform edits -- I highly recommend using [Visual Studio Code](https://code.visualstudio.com/) for editing and common git commands.
 It does a great job showing all files in the repository and their git status.
 Make sure to create a repository in a _local_ directory that is not backed by Google Drive, iCloud, or any other file sharing service.
 Bad things tend to happen if you do, and
-    - [Install hugo](https://wowchemy.com/docs/getting-started/install-hugo-extended/#prerequisites) (skip "Download a Template") and [view your site](https://wowchemy.com/docs/getting-started/install-hugo-extended/#view-your-site) locally using `hugo server` (it quickly rebuilds the local view whenever you save a change).
+    - [Install hugo](https://docs.hugoblox.com/getting-started/install-hugo/) (skip "Download a Template") and [view your site](https://docs.hugoblox.com/getting-started/install-hugo/#view-your-site) locally using `hugo server -D` (it quickly rebuilds the local view whenever you save a change).
     - Create a pull request against the `main` branch of the origin `acm-rep/2025` repository.
+This will create a Netlify preview within the pull request.
+Any additional pushes to the pull request's branch will update the preview.

+2. **Using VS Code for the Web:** By replacing `.com` in the github repository's web address with `.dev`, one can use [Visual Studio Code for the Web](https://code.visualstudio.com/docs/editor/vscode-web).
+This allows creating branches, committing updates, creating pull requests, and merging them without any local environment.

-2. **Using the github website:** fork the repository, perform the edits there and create a pull request against this repository.
+3. **Using the github website:** fork the repository, perform the edits there and create a pull request against this repository.
 Unfortunately, I have not figured out how to get the web page render correctly in a forked repository.